dmcrider/PublicREADMEs/Anagorth.md

 ## Roadmap
 *This roadmap is ever-evolving, so check back here for updates and changes.
 All dates and objectives are subject to change at any time and without notice.*

+When a section is set to "Complete", it typically means just the technical aspect is complete.
+The UI and art style may very well change several times up until launch day.

 #### Phase 1 - The Basics (Summer 2021)
 Content | Description | Status
 ------- | ----------- | ------